 You will choose who you partner with, with the guidance of the ICAEW programme manager.

-Below is just a small sample of the high-calibre mentors available on the F-TEN programme.
-You will get to choose the mentor you partner with on your F-TEN journey.
+Below are just a small sample of the high-calibre mentors available.
+Participants choose the mentor they partner with on their F-TEN® journey.

 Elona is the Chief Executive Officer of IRIS Software Group and is responsible for all operations across the Group.
 She has held several senior leadership roles in Big 4 and PE-backed businesses, including Mavenir, Acision, Arthur Andersen and Deloitte.
 Elona has also won numerous business leadership awards, including UK Tech Award’s Business Woman of the Year 2020.

 John is Group CFO of the digital insurer, Hastings Group Holdings.
 Prior to this, he has been CFO of three other insurers and a bank.
 Two of these are FTSE 250, one has a UK debt listing, one was SEC listed and one privately owned.
 Prior to his CFO career, John was Group Financial Controller at Barclays plc and worked at other roles at Barclays and as a Partner at Ernst & Young LLP.